Wambu-i7/Wambu-i7/README.md

 - 🌱 Full stack developer specialised in Frontend development.
 - 💞️ Tech girly.
 - 😄 Hobbies are coding and Reading.
+-  ## 🎉 Fun Facts
+🔹 I once spent hours debugging, only to realize I forgot a semicolon! 😆
+🔹 I talk to my code like it can hear me.
+Sometimes it even listens! 👀
--  👩‍💻 Fun fact: I code while juggling mom life – sometimes debugging and diaper duty happen at the same time! 😆
+🔹 I code while juggling mom life – debugging and diaper duty happen at the same time! 🤹‍♀️

 - ## 💻 Languages & Technologies
 <p align="left">